TheBoroer/docker-squid-proxy/README.md

-# Squid4 with SSL proxying
+# Squid4 HTTP/HTTPS Proxy with RADIUS Auth

 This dockerfile builds a Squid 4 instance and includes all the necessary tooling to run it as a MITM (man-in-the-middle) SSL proxy.